Adelphomyces

 Adelphomyces is a genus of lichenicolous (lichen-dwelling) fungi in the family Gomphillaceae.
 It comprises three species.

 Taxonomy

 The genus was established by Amanda Xavier-Leite, Marcela Cáceres, and Robert Lücking to accommodate some species previously classified under Gyalideopsis, based on both molecular phylogenetics evidence and cladistic analyses, which demonstrated that Gyalideopsis as traditionally defined was polyphyletic.
 The name Adelphomyces refers to its parasitic nature, specifically growing on lichens of the same family (adelphoparasitism).
-These species are primarily found growing on other lichens, with two species parasitising members of Gomphillaceae and one species growing on Pilocarpaceae.
+These species are primarily found growing on other lichens, with two species parasitising members of Gomphillaceae and one species growing on Ectolechiaceae.